These states could decide the U.S. presidential election

 Rating in presidential contest: Leans Democratic

 Vote counting: Pennsylvania has no-excuse absentee voting, and ballot counting can begin at 7 a.m. on Election Day.
-The Pennsylvania Supreme Court ruled on Sept.
-17 that officials in the state can accept mail-in ballots three days after the Nov.
-3 election, so long as they were postmarked by Election Day.
+Last Wednesday, the U.S. Supreme Court let stand a ruling by Pennsylvania’s top court that officials in the state can accept mail-in ballots three days after Tuesday’s election, so long as they were postmarked by Election Day.

 TEXAS